couchbase/query/docs/n1ql-select.md

 * In DP3, not all functions are provided.
 Only the DP2 functions, plus the array, date, and type functions mentioned above, are provided.

+#### Pools

+* In DP3, the syntax for qualifying buckets with pool names is

+    : pool-name . bucket-name

+and not

+    pool-name : bucket-name

+as specified in this document.

 ## About this document

 The